open-compensation-token-license/license-token-website/wikisrc/open-source-project-sponsorship-tips.md

 - "$100/month covers server costs."
 - "$500 will fund development on a new feature or bug fixes."

 Both individuals and organizations are more likely to contribute if they know exactly how their sponsorship helps.
+Learn more about [open source project financial strategies](https://www.license-token.com/wiki/open-source-project-financial-strategies).

 ---